Smriti Irani: Early and personal life

-She was born as Smriti Malhotra, the daughter of a half-Punjabi, half-Marathi Hindu father, Ajay Kumar Malhotra, and a Bengali Hindu mother, Shibani née Bagchi.
+She was born as Smriti Malhotra, the daughter of a half-Punjabi, half-Marathi Hindu father, Ajay Kumar Malhotra, and a Bengali Hindu mother, Shibani Bagchi.
 She is the eldest among three sisters.
 Her mother was a member of Jana Sangh and her grandfather was associated with Rashtriya Swayamsevak Sangh.

 She was educated at the Holy Child Auxilium School, New Delhi, which is run by Catholic nuns.
 Later, she enrolled in School of Open Learning at University of Delhi.
 In 2019, she revealed that she had written her first year B.Com. exams from that institution, but had not completed the three-year degree course.

 In 2001, she married a Parsi businessman, Zubin Irani.
 In October the same year, the couple had their first child, a son named Zohr.
 In September 2003, the couple had their second child, a daughter named Zoish.
 Irani is also a stepmother to Shanelle who is Zubin Irani's daughter from his previous marriage to Mona Irani, a coordinator and former beauty contestant.

 In 2018, responding to queries about her faith, she stated that she is a practising Hindu married to a practising Zoroastrian, and that wearing sindoor is her belief as a Hindu.